 It takes a while for the movie to get going, after the initial drama, as there’s a lot of backstory to understand.
 But I like a gentle pace, developing characters and rounding out the past.
 Einer is brilliantly portrayed by Robert Redford, and his only friend Mitch, who is seriously injured, is played by Morgan Freeman.

 The plot itself is perhaps predictable: ‘Heidi’ is probably the story best-known for a crusty old man who has his heart melted by his granddaughter.
-But the circumstances are very different; Griff is interested in farming, riding and even car mechanics.
-The close friendship between Einer and Mitch works well and is quite moving at times; it’s a good device to show Einer as a likeable person underneath his bitterness.
+But the circumstances are very different in this film.
+Griff is interested in farming, riding and even car mechanics.
+The close friendship between Einer and Mitch works well and is quite moving at times.
+It’s a good device to show Einer as a likeable person underneath his bitterness.

-Overall it’s a story about coming to terms with the past, about forgiveness, and emotional healing, and the need to live life as it is rather than continually regretting the past.
-But the direction and the acting make it above average; we were particularly impressed with Becca Gardner as Griff, which was apparently the actress’s debut in films.
+Overall it’s a story about coming to terms with the past, about forgiveness, and emotional healing.
+It's also about the need to live life as it is, rather than continually regretting the past.
+But the direction and the acting make it above average.
+We were particularly impressed with Becca Gardner as Griff, which was apparently the actress’s debut in films.

 There are places where the story becomes quite tense: a bear is stalking the neighbourhood, and, mirroring this, Jean’s ex-boyfriend is trying to find her again.
 The contrast is shown between the natural tendencies of a wild animal and the cruelty of a human.
 There’s more violence than I’m comfortable with, although it’s necessary for the story and there’s nothing too gory.